nichollsbr/cmsc611-project/README.md

 Scala (I'm on 2.11.12)

 # Running
-To build the relevant jar, run
+To build the relevant jar, run Maven (the mvn command):
 ```
 mvn clean install
 ```
 in the parent directory (cmsc611-project).
 If maven becomes too much of a pain, we can just commit the jar to the git repo.
+This should create a target directory in the children directories.
+For instance, basic-rdd/target/ should exist.
+Note this target directory will NOT be there if the mvn clean install command did not work.

 To run the job locally on your machine, take a look at the relevant run.sh file in the analytic folder.
-For instance, basic-rdd/run.sh
+For instance, basic-rdd/run.sh.
+Here's some info about how the spark-submit command works: https://spark.apache.org/docs/2.1.0/submitting-applications.html#launching-applications-with-spark-submit

 You'll see that it will set up each spark app name so that it matches the output file for the metrics.